dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 In cases where the subcircuit is built by the user  as opposed to where it is supplied by a vendor for a particular device, exactly the same rules apply except that it is up to the user to specify the subcircuit pin order and to construct the symbol appropriately.

 Although as described earlier, built in spice models usually have defined spice pin orders, not all  subcircuits have the same spice pin numbering.
 Therefore if your spice circuit throws errors - especially if there are warnings about pin numbers or pin names - it is worth remembering to check that the pin order of the symbol that is netlisted to form the calling statement matches that of the subcircuit that is being called!

-* * * * *
+----------​

 [[8]](#ftnt_ref8) In Debian based distributions gerbv is listed under Electronics in the package management system.
 The version in the repositories may be an earlier version but some users may find it easier to install than the SourceForge archive.

 [[9]](#ftnt_ref9) As is the opamp_ANF01 example above

 ## Prefix Conflict Error

-Sometime, when you convert project to PCB, open the Design manager or run a simulation, you will get a Prefix Conflict error message.
+Sometimes, when you convert a project to PCB, open the Design manager or run a simulation, you will get a Prefix Conflict error message.

 ![](images/079_Schematic_ConvertToPCB-PrefixConflictError.png)

-In this schematic, you will find two components with R4 reference designator, so you just need to change one to Rx where x is a unique number in that schematic.
+In this schematic, you will find two components with the R4 reference designator, so you just need to change one to Rx where x is a unique number in that schematic.

 It may be tempting to backup a schematic into the same project as the original, however, if an attempt is then made to do Convert Project to PCB, you will get the Prefix Conflict error for every component.